loosewheel/lwcomponents/readme.txt

 The mod supports the following settings:

 Spawn mobs
-	Allow dispensers to spawn mobs instead of spawners.
+	Allow dispensers and cannons to spawn mobs instead of spawners.
 	Default: true

 Alert handler errors